stellar/java-stellar-anchor-sdk/README.md

 While the project is in its early stages and in active development, it is used in production today by businesses providing services on Stellar.

-If you'd like to contribute, see our [contributing guide](./docs/CONTRIBUTING.md).
+If you'd like to contribute, see our [CONTRIBUTING](./docs/03%20-%20CONTRIBUTING.md) section.